-Read our current newsletter to find out all about what activities and opportunities are available this quarter.
+Read our current newsletter and check our calendar of events to find out what activities and opportunities are available this quarter.

 News & Notes